Top Tobacco Stocks to Watch

 Whilst there is optimism in the industry that next-generation products will spark strong future growth, the allure of tobacco stocks lies mostly in their income potential.

-Cigarette companies tend to generate shedloads of cash, and have a long history of redistributing this cash amongst shareholders in the form of generous dividends.
-Indeed, many tobacco stocks can frequently be found in lists of top dividend paying stocks
+Cigarette companies tend to generate shedloads of cash and have a long history of redistributing this cash amongst shareholders in the form of generous dividends.
+Indeed, many tobacco companies can frequently be found in lists of top dividend paying stocks

 However, it should be noted that, whilst historic dividend pay-outs can be a useful indicator for investors, dividends are never guaranteed.
 If cash flows become restricted, the amount of money available to be returned to shareholders may fall, resulting in a dividend cut or even cancellation.